Edwardian inlaid mahogany wall hanging cabinet - antique

 Description

-Edwardian mahogany and inlaid hanging wall cabinet, with an inlaid swan neck front, astragal glazed doors equipped with an original working lock and key, closing two shelves, all surrounded by inlaid pilasters.
+Edwardian mahogany and inlaid hanging wall cabinet, with an inlaid swan-neck front, astragal glazed doors equipped with an original working lock and key, closing two shelves, all surrounded by inlaid pilasters.
 This antique cabinet retains its original finish, color, and patina.
 Ready for home use.

 Luxurious antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries, influenced by Napoleon’s reign.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
 This style features significant similarities and references to Roman and Greek ornamentation.

 The key aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details